R&H Logo

 • The child is at least 14 years old and was taken at his or her own request.
 C.R.S.
 18-3-304

-Parental kidnapping is a serious offense.
+Parental abduction is a serious offense.
 Not only does it create an emotional strain for the custodial parent, it can have long-lasting psychological consequences for the child.
 If your children are the victims of parental kidnapping, the family law attorneys at Robinson & Henry will use every available resource to see them safely returned to you.
-Call 303-688-0944 today to begin your case assessment.
+Call 303-688-0944 to begin your case assessment.